MalasadaTech/decode-extension/README.md

    - **"Decode as URL-encoded"**: Decodes URL-encoded strings (e.g., `https://example.com`).
    - **"Decode as Base64-encoded"**: Decodes Base64-encoded strings (e.g., `https://example.com`).
    - **"Decode as Hex"**: Decodes Hex-encoded strings (e.g., `48656C6C6F` → `Hello`).
-4. View the decoded result in an alert box.
+4. View the decoded result in a toast notification within the browser window.

-**Note**: If the text isn’t a valid encoded string, an error message will appear in the alert.
+**Note**: If the text isn't a valid encoded string, an error message will appear in the notification.

 ## How It Works